zhumingcheng697/Live-Web/chat-plaza-ultra/README.md

 - reporting and blocking users (intended to prevent inappropriate content)
 - allowing users to create rooms or requst to join existing rooms and switch between rooms
 - having users already inside a room vote whether to approve or deny new users’ requests to join
-- highlighting the speaking user with the loadest voice
+- highlighting the speaking user with the loudest voice

 Following professor’s advice, I also added a text box where new users can write a short message when requesting to join a room.